supperfreddo/cloud-computing-final/readme.md

 # Cloud computing final

 This project is the final practical assignment for the course Data Engineering and Cloud Computing.
+This project consist of 3 parts.
+This project is made with the help of ChatGPT and GitHub Copilot.

 ## Map Reduce